 There is a chance that your audience could have access restrictions and be confronted with the screen below asking them to “Enter Glisser code to join”.
 This page appears when it does not recognise the submitted URL, this could because they have typed the link incorrectly on their device or the source link they have clicked on is incorrect.
 The page is asking for the unique section of the session/ event URL e.g. the part following glsr.live/….
 In order to access the session/event.
 To resolve:

 2020 stressed the importance of having a decent enough WiFi connect to avoid embarrassing network drops during your team calls.
 Therefore a key audience access restriction Like any video conferencing/ streaming site, you do require a stable WiFi connection in order to ensure a completely seamless viewing experience.
 Below are some things you can do to improve WiFi connection.

 Chrome and Firefox are the two best supported browsers that you can select when using Glisser and will reduce any audience access restrictions.
 We do not support the use of Internet Explorer – why?
 Because internet explorer is not safe!
 Don’t take our word for it, there are 100s of articles outlining the risk associated with browsing the web on IE. Safari will not restrict your access to the Glisser platform itself but is not best supported, primarily when integrated with Zoom.

-Glisser allows you to whitelist your audience members emails/ unique IDS to ensure only those that are registered can enter.
+Glisser allows you to entry-list your audience members emails/ unique IDS to ensure only those that are registered can enter.
 Once logging in as an audience member, access will be refused if the email/Unique ID that is being entered is not registered on the whitelist.
 The account admin can log in and add to the whitelist as well as search for those who may be registered.
-See our whitelist support article for more information.
+See our entry-list support article for more information.